Pennyw0rth/NetExec-Wiki/ldap-protocol/kerberoasting.md

 * `-u`: AS-REP roastable user (no pre-auth required).
 * `--no-preauth`: Single user or file containing list of users to target with Kerberoasting.

-{% hint style="info" %}
-This technique can be used even if the AS-REP roastable user has an empty password, provided you can authenticate or have valid TGT access.
-{% endhint %}

 ### Cracking with hashcat

 ```bash